-“Age-related macular degeneration”, or AMD, occurs when the retina grows thinner as people age.
-It’s the leading cause of vision loss – more than cataracts and glaucoma combined.
 The US Centers for Disease Control and Prevention says 9 million people in the USA had the disease in 2010.
 By 2050 that figure could nearly double.
 People over 55 tend to be most prone to macular degeneration.
 Sight loss is usually gradual, but in rarer cases it can be much quicker.
 However, your peripheral vision remains, meaning that you do not go completely blind.
 However, people with very severe macular degeneration are effectively blind.

 There is no simple cure for the disorder.